-Paul Maloney trained as a painter, and for three years he ran the Core Gallery in New Paltz in addition to maintaining a successful art career.
+Paul Maloney trained as a painter, and for three years he ran the now defunct Core Gallery in New Paltz in addition to maintaining a successful art career.
 But then the lease ran out, and the economy tanked, and he needed something else to do.
 Serendipity struck: “Our friend Don Johnson owns this building [the former Singer Sewing building in Kingston] and wanted to open an Irish pub.”
 Around that time, Maloney took the prestigious Bar Smarts mixology course in New York City, so the vision evolved to become the Stockade Tavern, which Maloney opened with his wife, Giovanna (Jenny) Vis, in May 2010.
-It has been a consuming endeavor, and his art has suffered: “The last thing I painted was the ceiling, and that was two years ago,” Maloney says wistfully, looking up at the beautifully two-toned tin.
+It has been a consuming endeavor, and his art has suffered: “The last thing I painted was the ceiling, and that was in 2010,” Maloney says wistfully, looking up at the beautifully two-toned tin.

 But he clearly enjoys his new vocation.
 The Stockade specializes in old, classic cocktails from around the turn of the last century, made with top-shelf ingredients and a great deal of care and pride.
 Syrups (honey, cinnamon, demerara sugar) are made in-house and accurately reflect what a barkeep would have had on hand a hundred years ago.
 Even the ice is just so; the perfect cubes are clear and rock hard.
 Maloney is generous with his encyclopedic knowledge, making suggestions and weaving in some of the history behind the drinks he serves, which are sharply focused and never bigfoot the character of the spirits with cloying sweetness: “They rhyme,” he explains.
 “They amplify the qualities of the main liquor.”
 There’s not a twee –tini suffix to be found on the menu.
 His authentic blend of warm conviviality and exacting craft made him the perfect choice for collaborating on an idea I had recently: some deep local Hudson Valley cocktails.

-The variety and quality of locally distilled spirits (see December 2009 issue) continues to increase; Warwick now makes a gin, Berkshire Mountain Distillers make two (their Ethereal, which changes aromatics with each batch, lives up to its name), and Tuthilltown will have one for sale soon.
+The variety and quality of locally distilled spirits continues to increase; Warwick now makes a gin, Berkshire Mountain Distillers make two (their Ethereal, which changes aromatics with each batch, lives up to its name), and Tuthilltown will have one for sale soon.
 Lovers of cassis have four versions to choose from: Warwick, Clinton, Tousey, and Tuthilltown all offer excellent expressions of the blackcurrant.
 Harvest Spirits makes superlative apple vodka (Tuthilltown makes two) and applejack, as well as pear brandy (both clear and barrel-aged, and a peach-infused aged applejack is on the way).
 Warwick’s American Fruit line of brandies and liqueurs make for fine sipping and mixing.
-And Delaware Phoenix now offers rye, bourbon, and corn whiskeys in addition to two varieties of absinthe.
+And Delaware Phoenix offers rye, bourbon, and corn whiskeys in addition to two varieties of absinthe.

 Hudson Valley Whiskey SourTo begin, here’s a standard we tweaked to make it entirely from Hudson Valley ingredients.
 Maloney makes his own honey syrup from a 1:1 mixture of local honey and water: “Honey has a strong flavor, so the water dilutes it a bit and helps it dissolve much more easily.”
 The apricot vinegar adds a lovely fruit note and good sourness.

 2 oz.
 Tuthilltown Baby Bourbon